DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

    - $\log(x) + y$
    - $y^x$

 We can define our class of functions however we want.
 Above, we explicitly write down the functional form as in (1), write down a condition as in (2), or specify a list as in (3).
-The class of functions we consider depends heavily on the problem at hand, such as how many inputs there are.
+The class of functions we consider depends heavily on the problem at hand, such as how many inputs there are, and other domain-specific constraints.

 Why do we do this? **Aside from filtering out dumb solutions, the problem becomes much more tractable.**